Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 infectious diseases threats or outbreaks, we have seen this in the past with the pandemic and how the HSE in Ireland were able to monitor the amount of covid -- 19 infections per county, and how they were able to create the Covid App with this data.
-(Botelho, n.d.)
+(Botelho, 2020)

 ### What is Real Time data